Skip to content

 (1) Limitation of Range of Motion and (2) Pain are the two most common factors that determine your final VA rating for hand conditions such as Carpal Tunnel Syndrome.

-The VA rates Carpal Tunnel under CFR Title 38, Part 4, Schedule for Rating Disabilities, Diagnostic Code (DC) 8515: Paralysis of the Median Nerve.
+The VA typically rates Carpal Tunnel under CFR Title 38, Part 4, Schedule for Rating Disabilities, Diagnostic Code 8515, The Median Nerve, Complete or Incomplete Paralysis.

 Carpal Tunnel Syndrome VA Rating Scale